 To find out how much your drug will cost, you can use the Prescription Price Check Tool, or call 1-888-361-1611.

 ALERT!
-If you use a non-network pharmacy of any type, you will pay the entire cost of the drug upfront and have to submit a claim.
+If you use a non-network pharmacy of any type, you will pay the entire cost of the drug upfront and must submit a claim.
 However, only the allowed amount for covered drugs will count toward your deductible or out-of-pocket limit.

-Washington State Rx Services has a large network of retail pharmacies, which includes many pharmacies in Washington State as well as national chains.
+Washington State Rx Services has a large network of retail pharmacies, which includes many independent and regional pharmacies in Washington State as well as national chains.
 To see if your pharmacy is in the network, check the online pharmacy locator or call 1-888-361-1611.

 When you get your prescriptions at a network pharmacy, the pharmacy sends the claim to the plan for you, and you pay only what you owe.
 Before meeting your deductible, this will be the allowed amount for a covered drug.
 After you have met your deductible, you will pay 15% of a covered drug's allowed amount.
 Note: You will pay the entire cost for any drug not covered by the plan, which will not apply toward either your deductible or your out-of-pocket limit.